favstats/myblogdown/content/post/demdebates.md

                scales)          # for prettying up plot labels
 ```

-To liven things up (and as a personal learning experience) I will use
+To liven things up (and as a personal learning opportunity) I will use
 the great [`ggtext`](https://github.com/wilkelab/ggtext) package and
 include some emojis in the graphs to come.